RohanAdwankar/share-df/README.md

 ```

 ## Google Collab
-- This code works by creating a localhost and then tunneling traffic to make it accesible to other people.
+- This code works by creating a localhost and then tunneling traffic to make it accessible to other people.
-- Thereby, since Google Collab code runs on a VM this is a interesting challenge to handle.
+- Thereby, since Google Collab code runs on a VM this is an interesting challenge to handle.
-- As of 0.1.7 the package offers experimental support for creating a Google generated link for DFs but this link is not shareable and the behavior is currently unstable for editing the dataframe.
+- As of 0.1.7 the package offers experimental support for creating a Google-generated link for DFs but this link is not shareable and the behavior is currently unstable for editing the dataframe.
+- For Google Collab instead of using a .env I recommend putting your NGROK_AUTHTOKEN into the Google Collab secrets manager (key icon on the left side of the screen).
+That way your secrets also can be synced to other notebooks and you don't have to repeat the .env uploading each time.

 ## Future Functionality
 - True Asynchronicity with ipyparallel
 - Code Recreation (instead of overwriting the df just solve the code needed)
 - First-class Google Collab support
-- Multiple authentificated users
+- Multiple authenticated users